Julsoul/standart_lib/README.md

 1.  **Lock**: A user locks tokens in a smart contract on the source chain (e.g., locking ETH on Ethereum).
 2.  **Event Emission**: The smart contract emits an event (`TokensLocked`) containing details of the lock (sender, recipient, amount, destination chain).
 3.  **Listen & Verify**: Off-chain services, called listeners or relayers, constantly monitor the source chain for these events.
-4.  **Relay & Mint**: Upon detecting a valid event, the relayer submits a signed transaction to the destination chain to mint a corresponding amount of a pegged asset (e.g., minting WETH on another chain).
+4.  **Relay & Mint**: Upon detecting a valid event, the relayer submits a signed transaction to the destination chain's smart contract, triggering it to mint a corresponding amount of a pegged asset (e.g., minting WETH on another chain).

 This script simulates steps 3 and 4.
 It acts as the off-chain listener that ensures events on the source chain are securely and reliably relayed.